IN JANUARY 2021 [Click for previous

 above the Fiji

-the winter worries |
+winter worries. |

 |

-Learning about past pandemics might depress you or interest you.
-If the latter, you can watch the documentary, The Spanish Flu and How the World Recovered (1918-1929).
 You can click on Skip Ads in the lower right corner for a better viewing experience. |

 |